tukkek/minim/rules.md

 In some-games zero-health player-characters can become **disabled** instead, only-incapable of directly attacking or targetting others.

 Health-points are fully-recovered when characters are able to relax for a-few minutes.
-Even characters mid-action may take a turn to regain their breath and restore a single fatigue-point if they pass a brass-test.
+Even characters mid-action may take a turn to regain their breath and restore a single fatigue-point if they roll equal-to or lower than their health.

 Narrators running more realistic; serious; or gritty games can treat health less as fatigue and more as permanent-damage.
 In those cases recovering a health-point requires long-term healing with a +1 for uninterrupted-rest in that period.
 A medic may also make his-own cure-test;.
 An extremely-brassy character recovering from 4 points to 5 may only-require a good-night’s sleep but recovering from a debilitating near-death at 1 remaining health-point may require years or months!